christianrondeau/vimcastle/README.md

 * Randomly generated enemies, events, characters and weapons
 * Find weapons, armor, items along your way
-* Special events that may increase your health, your strength
+* Special events that may increase your health, your strength, etc.
 * Fight, use items, gain XP and level up
-* Roguelike, but keeps your sessions when you quit
+* Roguelike, but keeps your game when you quit
 * High scores

 ## Contributions

-Because the basic game mechanisms are not yet in place, I cannot accept code (gameplay or story) contributions.
-Please create issues with your ideas and suggestions though, I'm not even sure where I'm going with this project so your opinion is welcome!:)
+The game is not fully stable, but your ideas and story elements are welcome!
+There are no clear guidelines yet, so let me know what you think by creating an issue, and we'll discuss it.
+Try to keep it clean, and look at other files to see how the game is structured before creating a pull request.

 For more information on the structure of the code, see [CONTRIBUTING.md](CONTRIBUTING.md)